el2610br/MNXB11-project-EVA/README.md

 # Download the fmt library
 git clone https://github.com/fmtlib/fmt.git

-# If the directory hasn't been created while building the CLI library, then create a directory for the CSV header
+# If the directory hasn't been created while building the CLI library, then create a directory for the CSV header, inside the MNXB11-project-EVA directory
 mkdir -pv external/include/

 # Also create a directory called "build" in the MNXB11-project-EVA